LunaSare/spring2023-data-science/assignments/Week2_assignment.md

   * Check [here](http://www.datacarpentry.org/semester-biology/materials/project-structure/){:target="_blank"} for further information and examples
 10. Commit your final changes
 11. Check your commits history on your Github repository

+## Assignment potential solution

+* [Here](https://github.com/GlobalEcologyBiogeography/projects-structure-susyelo.git) you can see an example of how to solve the assignment.
+* You can also access the files directly [here](../../solutions/Week2_solution/)